PvdBerg1998/hfml_data_preprocessor/README.md

 # HFML Data Preprocessor
 This tool is meant to quickly extract, inspect, preprocess and Fourier transform data generated at the HFML, Radboud University Nijmegen.
+While designed for this specific purpose, the process is very general and can be adapted to other use cases.

 ## Buzzwords
 - State-of-the-art parsers and formatters ([some](https://arxiv.org/abs/2101.11408) [literature](https://dl.acm.org/doi/10.1145/3192366.3192369))